End of the Road (Thunderbirds): Reception

 Marcus Hearn acknowledges the episode's "relatively sophisticated emotional dilemmas", noting especially the "element of domestic tension" provided by the romantic rivalry between Alan, Tin-Tin and Eddie.
 He adds that Alan and Tin-Tin's reconciliation – as well as International Rescue's commitment to saving Eddie, despite the risk to its security – shows that there is "no place for moral ambiguity or unhappy endings" in the series.
 He suggests that Eddie and Bob Gray's "boardroom drama-style" confrontation was influenced by The Plane Makers, a drama series about power struggles among the staff of an aircraft factory.
 (Hearn points out that this series was a favourite of Gerry Anderson.)

-Mark Braxton praises the romantic storyline for its realism, particularly during the scene in which Virgil and Gordon make fun of Alan.
+Mark Braxton praises the romantic storyline for its realism, particularly during the scene in which Virgil and Gordon make fun of Alan, as well as how the Tracys acting their public life while Eddie is on the island "leads neatly" to when they have to save Eddie who might identify them.
 In contrast, Tom Fox of Starburst magazine calls the subplot "lightweight", also describing Tin-Tin's falling out with Alan as "stereotypical petulance".
 He rates the episode three out of five, judging it "semi-suspenseful".

 For Braxton, "End of the Road" is one of a number of episodes – also including "Pit of Peril" and "Path of Destruction" – which incorporate themes of "mechanisation despoiling the natural world".
 He considers the focus on road-building highly topical for 1960s Britain, pointing out that this decade saw the construction of many motorways as well as changes in road speed limits.
 Braxton also notes the episode's portrayal of the "destructive potential of workplace pressures", viewing this as a forerunner of the interpersonal conflicts depicted in the Andersons' live-action series UFO.
 He argues that Eddie and Gray's disagreements over company direction characterise them as "two sides of the corporate coin".
 Summing up, Braxton concludes that although the plot is heavily dependent on coincidence, its "richly satisfying mix" of themes keeps the audience entertained.

+In her autobiography, Sylvia Anderson wrote that the episode casts Tin-Tin as a "beautiful diversion"; she commented elsewhere that the character is also objectified in "Edge of Impact" when she keeps Colonel Casey out of the way to prevent him from realising that the Tracys are International Rescue.

+Anderson commentator Andrew Clements praises the episode's "simple but effective" story, in particular, the character development of Eddie Houseman, and the iconic scenery and the intense rescue scene.